 Ever had a Pabst Blue Ribbon?
 Well, the historic Pearl Brewery, where it was brewed, is now a mixed use campus of housing, retail, and public space.
 Weekly Farmers’ Markets take place on the grounds.
 Have little kiddos?
 The Twig Bookstore at the Pearl has a weekly storytime at 10:30 a.m. on Fridays.
 Love to boogie?
 During the summer, the Pearl hosts a weekly dance series every Wednesday at the Pearl Stable.
 Doors open at 5:30 and music starts at 6 p.m.
 There also are First Thursday night markets year-round with live music and a special theme every month.

 Hours Monday-Sunday 8 a.m.-10 p.m.
 303 Pearl Parkway San Antonio, TX

 The San Antonio Riverwalk, also know as the Paseo del Rio, is considered a public park.
 It is well known for its shops and restaurants in the center of downtown.
 However, many visitors don’t realize the sheer length of the Riverwalk.
 You can actually get all the way to Mission Espada along the extended Riverwalk.
 Take the time to wander along the Riverwalk and up into La Villita.
 With overhanging trees that are lit up during the holiday season and beautiful stone bridges, you’ll cherish the images you take of your family here.
-There are boat rides for a cost that we cover over on our San Antonio with kids post.
+There are boat rides, too.
+Although they aren’t free, they are one of the fun things to do in San Antonio with kids.